 - chronic diarrhea

 There is currently no cure for autism or specifically recommended treatment.

 However, removing specific food items from the diet and ensuring healthy gut bacteria have been shown to improve the symptoms of autism.

 A recent study published by the National Institutes of Health found that a gluten-free diet was effective “in reducing some autism symptoms, and 2 groups of investigators also reported improvement in nonverbal cognition.”

 Other parents have tried removing highly allergic food items such as eggs, fish, nuts, dairy, and soy.
 The best strategy is to eliminate all items in question from the diet.

 Then slowly reintroduce them 1 at a time to see the effects.

-Healthy eating for all children is essential, but this is even more true for kids with autism.
+Healthy eating for all children (click to read my BEST tips) is essential, but this is even more true for kids with autism.

 Going back to Brian Udell, MD, he recommends avoiding: